Omorashi

 Western parallels and the wider clinical lineage

-Urinary-desperation and wetting interests are not exclusively Japanese: comparable communities existed in the United States by around 1970, and pre-internet Western publications such as Cascade (1991) and Wet Set Magazine (1993) helped enthusiasts connect before online forums took over.
+Urinary-desperation and wetting interests are not exclusively Japanese.
+Vice has documented a comparable community existing in the United States since at least 1970, and pre-internet publications such as the British magazine Cascade (1991) and Australia's Wet Set Magazine (1993) helped enthusiasts connect before online forums took over.
 Omorashi simply gave the desperation-and-holding strand a distinct, exportable name.

 The broader clinical lineage is older.
-Urolagnia, from the Greek ouron ("urine") and lagneia ("lust"), was catalogued among the paraphilias by nineteenth- and early-twentieth-century sexologists, including Richard von Krafft-Ebing in Psychopathia Sexualis (1886) and Havelock Ellis, who famously reported discovering, around the age of sixty, his own arousal at the sight of a woman urinating.
-In the modern diagnostic manuals such interests are not pathologised in themselves: the DSM-5 folds urine-focused arousal into "Other specified paraphilic disorder" only when it causes marked distress or impairment, and the ICD-11 (in force from 2022) dropped fetishism as a diagnostic category entirely.
-Omorashi is best understood as a culturally specific, desperation-focused branch of this wider family, distinguished by its emphasis on holding and the moment of losing control rather than on urine as such.
+Urolagnia, from the Greek ouron ("urine") and lagneia ("lust"), was catalogued among the paraphilias by nineteenth- and early-twentieth-century sexologists, including Richard von Krafft-Ebing in Psychopathia Sexualis (1886) and Havelock Ellis, who reported discovering, around the age of sixty, his own arousal at the sight of a woman urinating.
+Modern diagnostic manuals do not pathologise such interests in themselves: the DSM-5-TR would fold urine-focused arousal into "other specified paraphilic disorder" only when it causes marked distress or impairment, and the ICD-11 (in force from 2022) dropped fetishism as a diagnostic category entirely.
+Omorashi sits within this wider family, distinguished by its emphasis on holding and the moment of losing control rather than on urine as such.

 In practice